websanco/liferay-learn/docs/analytics-cloud/latest/en/apis/resource-types-and-structure.md

 ## Pages

 Pages information represents aggregated interaction data with any tracked page.
-Each page URL will contain properties such as engagement score, number of views for a page, etc. All the properties can be seen below.
+Each page URL will contain properties such as time on page, number of views for a page, etc. All the properties can be seen below.

 ```json
 {